gleechi/gleechi.github.io/pages/0.12.0/unity/unity_component_vgarticulation.md

 {% include callout.html content="If you add multiple VG_Articulation components to a game object, the first active component will be used to configure your initial object articulation." %}

-{% include callout.html content="If you add a VG_Articulation component on a game object but disabled it (unchecked), the object will be registered to VirtualGrasp, however it is not interactable (equivalent to [SetObjectSelectionWeight](virtualgrasp_unityapi.0.12.0.html#setobjectselectionweight) to 0)." %}
+{% include callout.html content="If only an inactive VG_Articulation component is added to a game object, the object will be registered to VirtualGrasp and included in the [baking process](unity_component_vgbakingclient.0.12.0.html#step-2-preparation), however its interactability is temporarily disabled (equivalent to [SetObjectSelectionWeight](virtualgrasp_unityapi.0.12.0.html#setobjectselectionweight) to 0)." %}

 ## Runtime Changes